 According to the R.O.C.
-Income Tax Act, the previous 10 years' losses of the Company and its domestic subsidiaries as assessed by the tax authorities can offset the current year's net income
+Income Tax Act, the previous 10 years' losses of the Company and its domestic subsidiaries as assessed by the tax authorities can offset the current year's net income for income tax purposes.
+The deferred tax assets have not been recognized in respect of these items because it is probable that future taxable profit will be available against which the Company can utilize the benefits there from.

-As of December 31, 2022, the Company's unused operating loss carry forwards were as described below:
+As of December 31, 2023, the Company's unused operating loss carry forwards were as described below:

 Year of loss Unused tax losses Expiry date

-2016 (examined and assessed) \$ 45,362 2026

-2017 (examined and assessed) 200,609 2027
+2017 (examined and assessed) \$ 57,003 2027

 2018 (examined and assessed) 298,769 2028

 2019 (examined and assessed) 192,758 2029

-\$ 737,498
+\$ 548,530